testsigmahq/testsigma-docs/src/pages/docs/elements/overview.md

 ---
 title: "Element List Actions"
-metadesc: "Actions you can perform in the Elements List View, such as search, sort and filter."
+meta_desc: "Actions you can perform in the Elements List View, such as search, sort and filter."
 order: 6.11
 page_id: "Element List Actions"
 warning: false